Jason Hernandez: International career

 Hernandez was born in the United States to parents of Puerto Rican descent.
 In January 2009, he was called for a training camp with the United States, but he did not appear in a match for the team.
 Eligible for Puerto Rico through his parents, he made his international debut with the team in March 2016 during a Caribbean Cup qualifier against Guyana.

+Management career

+After retiring as a professional player in April 2019, he became Toronto FC's Manager of Player Engagement.
+He later became the team's Assistant General Manager, Player Personnel and Engagement Strategy in 2021, before being promoted to General Manager in June 2023.